junxit/us-congress-bills-117/metadata.md

 - 2021-04-14 — Mr. Pallone moved to suspend the rules and pass the bill.
 - 2021-04-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1751)
 - 2021-04-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1751)
+- 2021-04-15 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 44.